sally358/dpfe/README.md

 # IMPORTANT NOTES:
 * Imagine that the "blockers" tab does not exist
 * DO NOT start exporting drills until the previous drills were exported and the download started.
 IT WILL BREAK YOUR SOLVER AND YOU WILL HAVE TO RESTART IT TO EXPORT NEW DRILLS.

+### Gem Gemson (PRO) announcement:

+# A Tragic Development in Digital Destiny
+Greetings, esteemed users, partners, and—dare I say—fellow travelers on the cosmic highway of DP:FE.
+I am Gem Gemson, the duly appointed Public Relations Officer for DP:FE Inc., the multi-quadrillion dollar powerhouse that brings you the very best in... well, in whatever it is we do that makes us all this money.

+It is with a heart heavier than an unoptimized SQL query that I must address the elephant in the digital server room, an issue so profound, so utterly banal in its execution, that it threatens the very fabric of our highly anticipated DP:FE 1.1: The Aggregation Ascendant release.

+# The 7% Stalemate
+As you may know, our fearless leader, the visionary, the single most important individual in global finance and data analysis, CEO Sally358, takes a very hands-on approach to our critical infrastructure.
+This includes personally uploading the final, meticulously crafted release candidate to our central repository.

+However, in a twist of fate so cruel, so comically mundane, Sally358 is currently locked in a desperate, existential battle with a single, common, open-source tool: Git.

+Specifically, she is attempting to install it on her release machine using Winget, and for reasons that defy all logical, technical, or even spiritual understanding, the installation freezes consistently at 7%.

+We have tried reboots.
+We have tried incantations.
+We have checked the firewall, the DNS, and the alignment of the stars.
+It remains frozen.
+At 7%.

+# The Looming Catastrophe
+What does this tragedy mean for you?

+It means that, due to the inability to properly version-control and upload the official package, the release of DP:FE 1.1, while conceptually perfect and functionally complete on our internal networks, may be broken, incomplete, or otherwise compromised upon public deployment.

+We are actively exploring workarounds—including having Sally358 simply email the .zip file—but the integrity of a quadrillion-dollar company relying on a non-version-controlled email attachment should be immediately apparent.

+Please bear with us.
+We are currently searching for a suitable USB stick and a CEO with the patience of a saint to wrestle with a basic command-line package manager.

+In the meantime, feel free to aggregate and drill the data of your own mounting frustration.
+We truly apologize for this technical hiccup that is beneath us in every conceivable way.

+We are DP:FE Inc., and we assure you, our next update will involve a dedicated IT staff member.
+Maybe.

 the next section is from original DP by b-inary.